Flyvista

 Flyvista was a Georgian low cost carrier headquartered in Tbilisi with its base at Tbilisi International Airport.
 The company slogan was For those who travel.

 History

 Flyvista began operations on 5 August 2014, with their first flight to Tehran-Imam Khomeini.
 In May 2015, Flyvista ceased all operations due to a decreasing number of passengers.
-Reasons given were the cancellation of visas on arrival in Tbilisi by the government and the lack of passengers on the important Tbilisi-Kyiv route due to the Ukraine crisis.
+Reasons given were the cancellation of visas on arrival in Tbilisi by the government and the lack of passengers on the important Tbilisi-Kyiv route due to the Russo-Ukrainian war.

 Destinations

 As of May 2015, prior to its demise Flyvista served the following destinations: